ConnorJohnHager/Portfolio/Unity/Template - Interact System/Readme.md

 #### Other notes:
 * This template contains many components that can be customized and serves as an easy starting point for building dynamic interaction systems.
 * Multiple Interactable types can be created by implementing the IInteractable interface.
-Each type can have unique interaction logic.
+Each type can have unique interaction logic (Template examples: InteractableType1 and InteractableType2 scripts).
 ---
 #### Template developed by Connor Hager | Last updated on January 5, 2025